en_USEnglish

 5.1 Spying on communications

 Data interception attacks aim to gain access to confidential communications in transit between users.
-Cybercriminals can intercept data sent over unsecured networks, use malware to spy on communications, or gain illegal access to wireless networks.
-To protect against these attacks, we recommend the use of secure networks, such as VPN connections, and making users aware of the importance of using a secure network. risks related to sending sensitive information over open networks.
+Cybercriminals can intercept data sent over unsecured networks, use malware to spy on communications, or illegally access wireless networks.
+To protect against these attacks, it is recommended to use secure networks, such as VPN connections, and to educate users about the risks of sending sensitive information over open networks.

 6. Identity theft attacks

-Identity theft attacks are commonplace for both individuals and organizations.
-Cybercriminals pretend to be someone else to deceive their victims and gain access to confidential information or protected accounts.
-These attacks can be carried out via e-mails, phone calls or misleading messages.
+Identity theft attacks are common for both individuals and organizations.
+Cybercriminals impersonate someone else to deceive their victims and obtain confidential information or access protected accounts.
+These attacks can be carried out via deceptive emails, phone calls, or messages.
 It is important to implement robust security measures, such as two-factor authentication, to protect against identity theft.

 7. Social engineering attacks

-Social engineering is a method used by cybercriminals to psychologically manipulate individuals into divulging information or performing malicious actions.
-Social engineering attacks can take the form of deceptive phone calls, manipulative messages or fictitious online personas.
-To protect against these attacks, it is essential to make users aware of the following techniques and to adopt a critical and wary approach when interacting with strangers online.
+Social engineering is a method used by cybercriminals to psychologically manipulate individuals into disclosing information or performing malicious actions.
+Social engineering attacks can take the form of deceptive phone calls, manipulative messages, or fictional online personas.
+To protect against these attacks, it is essential to raise user awareness of social engineering techniques and adopt a critical and suspicious approach when interacting with strangers online.

 8. Malware attacks